roots/sage/README.md

 You're ready to go!

-To start dev server update proxy url in `bud.config.js:37` (setProxyUrl) and run
+To start dev server and HMR just run

 ```shell
 $ yarn dev